-1. The total length of a catfish is measured from the \\\\\\ to the \\\\\\ with the mouth closed and the tail lobes pressed together.
+1. The total length of a fish is measured from the tip of the snout to the end of the tail with the mouth closed and the tail lobes pressed together.

 Catch on to Catch-and-Release Fishing

 Although practicing catch-and-release fishing is not a requirement, the regulations booklet provides guidelines anglers can follow that will increase a fish's chances of survival.
 In addition, if you catch an undersized fish, you get to practice "catch-and-release."
 Name two techniques for catch-and-release.
 Some possibilities include: